-1. Indu 1.
-Inducements and research What are the key changes?
-Managers will be prohibited from receiving any third-party inducements1, unless an exception applies.
-There is an exception for minor nonmonetary benefits that both are capable of enhancing the quality of service provided to a client and are of a scale and nature such that they could not be judged to impair compliance with the investment firm's duty to act in the best interest of the client (e.g., hospitality of a reasonable de minimis value during a business event, short-term market commentary and free trial periods for research of three months or less) Investment research, which is not an acceptable minor nonmonetary benefit, will have to be paid for out of the manager's own resources or otherwise from a research payment account ("RPA") controlled by the manager and funded through a specific research charge to the client based on a pre-agreed budget2.
+1. Inducements and research

+- Managers will be prohibited from receiving any third-party inducements, unless an exception applies. - There is an exception for minor nonmonetary benefits that both are capable of enhancing the quality of service provided to a client and are of a scale and nature such that they could not be judged to impair compliance with the investment firm's duty to act in the best interest of the client (e.g., hospitality of a reasonable de minimis value during a business event, short-term market commentary and free trial periods for research of three months or less) - Investment research, which is not an acceptable minor nonmonetary benefit, will have to be paid for out of the manager's own resources or otherwise from a research payment account ("RPA") controlled by the manager and funded through a specific research charge to the client based on a pre-agreed budget.

 Where using an RPA to pay for research, managers will be required to (a) set and regularly assess a research budget and agree a research charge with the board of the fund (or its general partner), (b) adopt detailed procedures for valuing research, (c) disclose the research budget and estimated research charge to existing and potential investors, and (d) provide annual disclosures of research charges to investors.

 Who will they affect?

-UK firms carrying out collective portfolio management functions or those providing independent investment advice, including UK MiFID investment firms, UK AIFMs3 and UK UCITS management companies.4 An exemption from prohibition when conducting private equity or venture capital business may be available.
+- UK firms carrying out collective portfolio management functions or those providing independent investment advice, including UK MiFID investment firms, UK AIFMs and UK UCITS management companies. - An exemption from prohibition when conducting private equity or venture capital business may be available.

 How will they affect non-EU managers?

-Rules will not apply to non-EU investment managers (but will apply to UK subsidiaries or group entities).
-Controls may need to be put in place for research shared across a group, particularly where the group contains EU and non-EU investment management firms.
-UK broker-dealers will be free to continue existing "soft dollar" arrangements with non-
+- Rules will not apply to non-EU investment managers (but will apply to UK subsidiaries or group entities). - Controls may need to be put in place for research shared across a group, particularly where the group contains EU and non-EU investment management

-1 That is, any fee or commission, or any non-monetary benefit provided in connection with any investment service or ancillary service

-2 Articles 23 and 24 of Directive 2014/65/EU ("MiFID II") and Recitals 26 to 30 and Articles 11, 12 and 13 of the Commission Delegated Directive (EU) of 7.4.2016 C(2016) 2031 ("MiFID II Delegated Directive")
+That is, any fee or commission, or any non-monetary benefit provided in connection with any investment service or ancillary service Articles 23 and 24 of Directive 2014/65/EU ("MiFID II") and Recitals 26 to 30 and Articles 11, 12 and 13 of the Commission Delegated Directive (EU) of 7.4.2016 C(2016) 2031 ("MiFID II Delegated Directive")

-3 Articles 23 and 24 of Directive 2014/65/EU ("MiFID II") and Recitals 26 to 30 and Articles 11, 12 and 13 of the Commission Delegated Directive (EU) of 7.4.2016 C(2016) 2031 ("MiFID II Delegated Directive").
+Articles 23 and 24 of Directive 2014/65/EU ("MiFID II") and Recitals 26 to 30 and Articles 11, 12 and 13 of the Commission Delegated Directive (EU) of 7.4.2016 C(2016) 2031 ("MiFID II Delegated Directive").

-4 Firms authorised by the FCA pursuant to the Alternative Investment Fund Managers Directive 2011/61/EU.
+Firms authorised by the FCA pursuant to the Alternative Investment Fund Managers Directive 2011/61/EU.